ProVen VCT plc: Issue of Equity

 Issue of equity

-The Directors of ProVen VCT plc announce an allotment on 7 July 2022 of ordinary shares of 10p each ("Ordinary Shares") pursuant to the offer for subscription that opened on 11 January 2022.
-2,393,843 Ordinary Shares were allotted at an average price of 80.5p, based on the latest announced net asset value of 76.7p per Ordinary Share.
+The Directors of ProVen VCT plc announce an allotment on 8 July 2022 of ordinary shares of 10p each ("Ordinary Shares") pursuant to the offer for subscription that opened on 11 January 2022.
+71,330 Ordinary Shares were allotted at an average price of 80.6p, based on the latest announced net asset value of 76.7p per Ordinary Share.

 Application for the shares to be admitted to the Official List of the Financial Conduct Authority and to trading on the London Stock Exchange's market for listed securities will be made shortly.